severalnines/ccbot/README.md

 Syntax:
 status

-Lists the clusters in ClusterControl and shows their status.
+Displayes all clusters in ClusterControl and shows their status.

 Example:
 @ccbot status

+#### List clusters
+Syntax:
+list clusters

+Lists all clusters with their name, id and status.

+Example:
+@ccbot list clusters

 #### Full backup
 Syntax: